U.S. House Republicans try long-shot strategy to avoid shutdown

 Republicans have so far failed to advance legislation that would keep the government running when the new fiscal year starts on Oct.
 1.

-Instead, they will prepare four separate spending bills, most of which reflect the deep cuts sought by the party's right flank.
-Those are certain to be rejected by the Democratic-controlled Senate, as they are far below spending levels outlined in a deal with Democratic President Joe Biden earlier this year.
+Instead, they are preparing four separate spending bills, most of which reflect the deep cuts sought by the party's right flank.
+They are certain to be rejected by the Democratic-controlled Senate, as they are far below spending levels outlined in a deal with Democratic President Joe Biden earlier this year.

+The House could vote on those bills on Tuesday, Speaker Kevin McCarthy said.
+Passage of the spending bills could give Republicans some leverage in negotiations with the Senate.

+McCarthy said he hopes that would give him leeway to advance a stop-gap funding bill to keep the government running through Oct.
+31. Some hard-right Republicans have balked at that idea.

 If Congress does not agree on spending levels, many government activities, from financial oversight to civil litigation, would be curtailed.

 The House Rules Committee is scheduled to meet at 1 p.m.
-(1700 GMT) to consider the four bills, which would fund the military, foreign affairs, homeland security and agriculture for the full fiscal year.
+(1700 GMT) to consider the four bills, which would fund the military, homeland security, agriculture programs, the State Department and other foreign operations for the full fiscal year.

-Votes by the full House are unlikely, as many lawmakers have departed for the weekend.

-The White House has asked Congress to pass a stopgap spending bill to buy time for further negotiations, but some hardline Republicans have balked at that idea.

 On Thursday, the House blocked a procedural vote on an $886 billion defense spending bill, as five Republicans joined Democrats to capsize it.
 It was the third time the Republicans had failed to advance that legislation, which typically gets broad support from the party.